 The club has prepared Apprenticeship Guide as a reference and to answer basic questions.

 Falconry apprentices must be sponsored by a falconer who has been licenced for at least five years.
-Once you’re an OHC member and have a hunting licence, the Ontario Hawking Club will assist you in finding a qualified sponsor (the province does not help you with this).
+Once you’re an OHC member and have a hunting licence, the Ontario Hawking Club will do its best to assist you in finding a qualified sponsor (the province does not help you with this).
 Sponsors are experienced falconers who donate their time and expertise to help develop falconry excellence in beginners.

 In general, sponsors are looking for apprentices that have done their homework, are highly motivated and committed to their birds.